vireshbackup/stayzilla_charts/README.md

 To Do:

+custom svg shapes for homestays, budjet hotels to be shown on map instead of colored circles

 ~~Donut char showing average of amenity distances, linked with hotel points on map.~~

 each cluster can be shown with different color on india map with a corresponding bar chart showing average of each amenity on hover.